11in/elfin/README.md

 ## What Do I Get

-- Fast dev with Webpack dev server and hot module reloading
+- Fast dev with a simple local server (like every other framework)
 - Delivers modern JS to modern browsers, and shitty JS to shitty browsers
 - Tailwind!
 2.0!
 - Minimizes and optimizes CSS and JS